 provided that the Interconnected Party shall be relieved of its obligation to pay any Interconnection Fee and Odorisation Fee to the extent that the Interconnected Party is unable to take Gas at the relevant Delivery Point on account of that Force Majeure Event (as determined by First Gas).

-If a Party seeks relief under section 15.1, that Party shall, upon the occurrence of any failure due to a Force Majeure Event:
+If an Affected Party seeks relief under section 15.1, that Party shall, upon the occurrence of any failure due to a Force Majeure Event:

 as soon as reasonably practicable but in any event within 48 hours give notice to the other Party of the occurrence of the event or circumstance claimed to be a Force Majeure Event and provide to the other Party full particulars relating to the event or circumstance and the cause of that failure.
 The notice shall also contain an estimate of the period of time required to remedy the failure;